Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Previous Reviews and Research Gap

-Due to the lack of interpretative capabilities of the models, researchers applied rule-based systems such as dynamic templates with predefined fields for dynamically inserted information \cite{an2018customer,an2018imaginary}.
-In contrast, LLMs' interpretative capabilities offer possible solutions to the major challenges \cite{jung2025personacraft}.
-However, many lingering questions remain---the best practices of LLMs in persona development remain unknown, including the optimal technologies, techniques, and processes to follow \cite{salminen_deus_2024}.
-There are also conceptual and practical hurdles; for example, there is no clear concept of human-AI collaboration in persona development \cite{shin_understanding_2024}.
-In addition, it is not well known whether the authors are aware of the risks related to GenAI \cite{prpa_challenges_2024} when implementing this novel technology in developing personas.
-The scattered nature of the body of literature calls for a systematic review that produces knowledge of practices applied in the investigation of personas generated by LLM, which in turn is vital for the scientific investigation of personas \cite{Salminen2022DevelopingPersona}.
+Due to the limited interpretative capabilities of previous AI models, researchers have applied rule-based systems, such as dynamic templates with predefined fields for dynamically inserted information \cite{nielsen_template_2015}.
+In contrast, LLMs' interpretative capabilities offer possible solutions to the major challenges of contextually interpreting and summarizing textual data about people \cite{jung2025personacraft}.
+However, questions remain and the best practices of LLMs in persona development remain unknown, including the ideal techniques and processes to follow \cite{salminen_deus_2024}.

+There are also practical hurdles; for example, there is no clear concept of human-AI collaboration in persona development, even though researchers seem to agree on the need to maintain ``human in the loop'' instead of forfeiting all decision-making to GenAI \cite{shin_understanding_2024}.
+Interestingly, human in the loop is a feat that is also considered valuable in persona theory, such that involving stakeholders that are intended to use the personas in the persona creation process supports the development of favorable attitudes toward the persona technique \cite{neate_co-created_2019,fuglerud_co-creating_2020}.
+Additionally, it is not evident how well HCI researchers are aware of the risks and challenges associated with implementing this GenAI for developing personas, including ethical concerns such as reinforcing existing systemic biases or marginalizing underrepresented groups when lacking real data on cultural contexts \cite{amin2025generative}.

-Reviews of persona research have addressed quantitative personas \cite{salminen_literature_2020}, data-driven personas \cite{salminen2021survey}, personas for social impact \cite{guan_leveraging_2023}, and persona design applications \cite{salminen_use_2022}.
-Although these reviews offer important information on persona development methods, they do not specifically address the integration of GenAI technologies.
-Given the growing adoption of GenAI in persona development, a dedicated review of this emerging approach is needed.
-The only review we are aware of is the one by Prpa \cite{prpa_challenges_2024} that focuses on the challenges of GenAI personas; compared to that work, we tackle a wider range of questions and apply the systematic literature review approach.
+These lingering concerns call for a literature review that investigates existing practices, methodologies, and emerging patterns in GenAI persona development.
+To this end, reviews of persona research have addressed quantitative personas \cite{salminen_literature_2020}, data-driven personas \cite{salminen2021survey}, personas for social impact \cite{guan_leveraging_2023}, and persona design applications \cite{salminen_use_2022}, among other areas.
+Although these reviews provide valuable insights into persona development methods, they do not specifically address the integration of GenAI technologies into persona development.
+We will discuss in Section \ref{discussion} how our findings are positioned in the continuum of persona research, specifically in conjunction with previous reviews.
+Given the growing adoption of GenAI in persona development \cite{shin_understanding_2024,hamalainen_evaluating_2023,salminen_deus_2024,choi_proxona_2025,prpa_challenges_2024,sun_persona-l_2025}, a scoping review of this emerging approach is needed and thus presented.